Defendants acquitted of murder charges in Cuomo aide's death

 His co-defendant, Stanley Elianor, 27, was only found guilty of reckless endangerment.
 He was found not guilty of murder, manslaughter and three counts of weapons possession.

-One of the victim's relatives, believed to be the victim's brother, stood up and ran from the courtroom after shouting, "My brother was murdered!
+The victim's brother stood up and ran from the courtroom with tears in his eyes after shouting, "My brother was murdered!
 Where is the justice?
 You should be ashamed of yourselves, all of you!"

+The prosecution released the following statement: "The promising life of Carey Gabay -- a husband, brother, son and dedicated public servant -- was cut short far too soon as a result of that early morning gang violence.
+While we are disappointed by the verdict, we thank the jury for its service."

 The alleged shooter, Kenny Bazile, was convicted of second-degree manslaughter and criminal possession of a weapon last week, but he was acquitted on murder charges.